sergeicu/svtools/README.md

 # svtools

-A set of helper tools to process MRI images - mostly written for personal use - re-usable snippets of code.
+Python helper tools for processing MRI images - mostly written for personal use - re-usable snippets of code.